Jack McCall

 John McCall (/məˈkɔːl/) (1852/1853 – March 1, 1877), also known as "Crooked Nose" or "Broken Nose Jack", was the murderer of Old West legend Wild Bill Hickok.
 McCall shot Hickok from behind as he played poker at Nuttal & Mann's Saloon in Deadwood, Dakota Territory, on August 2, 1876.
 McCall was executed for the murder on March 1, 1877.

 Early life

 Many details of McCall's life are unknown.
-He was most likely born in the early 1850s in Jefferson County, Kentucky.
+He was most likely born in the early 1850s in Jefferson County, Kentucky to Mary F. Lyons and James Clayton McCall.
 McCall was raised in Kentucky with three sisters and eventually drifted west to become a buffalo hunter.
 By 1876, he was living in a gold mining camp outside Deadwood, under the alias "Bill Sutherland".